PABX No. 7

 Terminations for the following methods for signalling are available and are fitted in place of exchange line relay-sets:-

-Auto-auto loop dialling (Relay-set SA 8550).
+Auto-auto loop dialing (Relay-set SA 8550).

 Provision is not made for the extension of incoming exchange calls to the above inter-PBX circuits.
-The operator is unable to extend dialled-in 0-level calls which are answered via the assistance circuit and connect extensions to auto-auto circuits.
+The operator is unable to extend dialed-in 0-level calls which are answered via the assistance circuit and connect extensions to auto-auto circuits.
 Enquiry and transfer facilities are available on manual-manual but not auto-auto calls.

 SCDC